KripkesBeard/KripkesBeard.github.io/index.md

 #### [Monadic Do Notation]()

-A Scheme monad library, which uses call/cc to implement a do notation which lets you 'roll your own monads', based off work by Wadler and others showing that the continuation monad is universal over all monads.
+A Scheme monad library, which uses call/cc to implement a do notation in order to let you 'roll your own monads', based off work by Wadler and others showing that the continuation monad is universal over all monads.